FDU-INC/Split_LoRA/README.md

 -Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities [[Link](https://arxiv.org/abs/2309.16739)]

+-Automated Federated Pipeline for Parameter-Efficient Fine-Tuning of Large Language Models [[Link](https://arxiv.org/abs/2404.06448)]

+-SplitLoRA: A Split Parameter-Efficient Fine-Tuning Framework for Large Language Models [[Link](https://arxiv.org/abs/2407.00952)]

+-Hierarchical Split Federated Learning: Convergence Analysis and System Optimization [[Link](https://arxiv.org/abs/2412.07197)]

+-LEO-Split: A Semi-Supervised Split Learning Framework over LEO Satellite Networks [[Link](https://arxiv.org/abs/2501.01293)]

 ## Appendix
-If you want to know more detailed information about Lora, see https://github.com/microsoft/LoRA.

-If you've found SplitLoRA framework useful for your project, please cite our paper.
+If you've found SplitFM useful for your project, please cite our paper.

 ## Update
 [2025/01/09] 🔥 We are excited to announce the release of the split_lora v1.1.0 version for Llama3 .
 This code allows you to efficiently train the Llama3 model by leveraging split learning techniques.
 You can access and review the code at the following link: [[Code](https://github.com/FDU-INC/Split_LoRA/tree/v1.1.0)]